sivann/kafkatop/README.md

 ```

 # Installing
 You may download the multi-platform pex file from [releases](https://github.com/sivann/kafkatop/releases).
-It is a one-file executable, compatible with x86_64 and just needs python 3.9, 3.10 or 3.11 in your path.
+It is an one-file executable, compatible with x86_64 which just needs one of python 3.9-3.13 in your path.

+# Contributing
-# Building
+## Building

 Requires python >=3.9 in your path